England | Scotland | Wales | Northern Ireland | Ireland

 We do endeavour to get your prescription to you as efficiently as possible, but safe prescribing of medication is essential.

-Patients on repeat medication will be asked to see either a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications.
+Patients on repeat medication will be asked to contact either a doctor, clinical pharmacist or practice nurse at least once a year to review these regular medications.